Yariee/googleHomepage/README.md

 This small project is helping me learn HTML using The Odin Project.
 The goal of this small project is to recreate the Google.com homepage!
+Due to working on a 27 inch external monitor, the live demo may appear shifted on different screen sizes.
+I added some elements that may help minimize that but that will be for a later date, for now I will also add a screen shot of the working live demo as I see it!

 Live Preview: https://yariee.github.io/googleHomepage/

-Notes:
-    - Started with setting up the HTML file and setting up the title on the page
-    - Added the Google logo in the middle of the page (5/28/21)
-    - Had trouble with styling the search bar, which I styled to my liking but having trouble with top border being a darker color than the bottom
-    - Addded navbar, (06/03/21)